blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 Allowing for types to be extended in the Block Protocol means that a user could still make use of public types when they want to define types for their domain.

-This RFC introduces a way for types to be extended in a way where the reusability and sharing aspects of the Block Protocol are maintained
+This RFC introduces a way for types to be extended in a way where the reusability and sharing aspects of the Block Protocol are maintained.

 # Guide-level explanation

 [guide-level-explanation]: #guide-level-explanation

 Type extension can be seen as the concept of adding properties to an existing entity type `Type` by creating a new type `SubType` that has a specific relation to `Type`.
-Using `SubType` in place of `Type` must be possible when extending a type, which means that existing properties and links may not be modified.
+Using `SubType` in place of `Type` must be possible when extending a type, which means that existing properties and links may _not_ be modified.

 For example, an `Employee` entity type can be an extended version of `Person`.
 This `Employee` type could contain domain-specific properties, making it more concrete while keeping compatibility with `Person`.